3 Veterans Rehab Centers In Newark, NJ (VA, Tricare)

 The Scope Of Substance Use Among Veterans

-Alcohol abuse is the most common substance use disorder (SUD) among veterans, with 80 percent of vets with SUD citing alcohol as their substance of choice.
+Alcohol use disorder is the most common substance use disorder (SUD) among veterans, with 80 percent of vets with SUD citing alcohol as their substance of choice.

-Prescription drug abuse is less common but still pervasive.
+Prescription drug use is less common but still pervasive.
 Military doctors write approximately 3.8 million prescriptions for painkillers annually in the United States.

 Among illicit drugs, veterans tend to use marijuana the most frequently.
 Nearly eight percent of substance misuse among veterans can be attributed to cannabis.